masurp/VU_CADC/tutorials/R_text_basics-of-text-analysis.md

 ## Preprocessing/cleaning DTMs

 However, directly converting a text to a DTM is a bit crude.
-Note, for instance, that the words `Cats`, `cats`, and `cat` are given different columns.
-In this DTM, “Cats” and “awesome” are as different as “Cats” and “cats”, but for many types of analysis we would be more interested in the fact that both texts are about felines, and not about the specific word that is used.
+Note, for instance, that the words `cats`, and `cat` are given different columns.
+In this DTM, “cats” and “awesome” are as different as “cats” and “cat”, but for many types of analysis we would be more interested in the fact that both texts are about felines, and not about the specific word that is used.
 Also, for performance it can be useful (or even necessary) to use fewer columns, and to ignore less interesting words such as `is` or very rare words such as `soliloquy`.

 This can be achieved by using additional `preprocessing` steps.
 In the next example, we’ll again create the DTM, but this time we make all text